Dinosaurs! Uh, no, just komodos and iguanas with horns and spikes duct-taped to them….

 After being “chased” by a forced-perspective komodo with a taped-on frill (roaring like an explosion coming through a tunnel), Challenger says, “We’ve just been visited by a Jurassic Brontosaurus!”
 If I can stop my head from exploding in outrage, I’ll outline why this statement proves Irwin Allen’s braincase is as small as outmoded thinking perceived dinosaur braincases to be: Brontosaurus (correctly termed Apatosaurus) was known since the late 1870s.
 Even schoolkids in 1960 knew Brontosaurus.
 (Exactly how retarded does Allen think his audience?)
 And if you knew Brontosaurus, firstly, you knew this sleek, splay-footed lizard looked NOTHING like the bulky, tree-limbed Brontosaurus.
 You also knew it was a herbivore, and herbivores don’t chase people to eat them – unless they are taunted by magnificent overacting.

 In this movie’s defense, it came during an unenlightened age, when biological science took a step backwards and started regarding dinosaurs as big dopey versions of modern lizards.
-Very soon, it would be realized that dinosaurs were not reptiles, but Dinosauria, their own genus.
+Very soon, it would be realized that dinosaurs were not reptiles, but in the Archosaurs clade.
 They resembled reptiles as much as this movie resembled JURASSIC PARK.
 Their physiology, movement, bone structure, habits, appearance – were nothing like reptiles.

 After the eight mismatched explorers stand around yammering for a good part of the film’s running time, all standing facing the fourth wall to get their screentime on like an episode of FRIENDS, they are kidnapped by white-skinned natives who look suspiciously like extras who can’t act.